 Wondering about the Snap Judgement episode that inspired this post?
 You can check it out here:

-We are sure there are many other creative ways you use your phone in those deep dark moments or on those deep dark days.
+We are sure there are many other creative ways you use your phone in those deep dark moments.
 Leave a comment to share your own suggestions!
-And as always, subscribe to get our posts right to your inbox.
+And, as always, subscribe to get our posts right to your inbox.